 3. If you have a bachelor’s degree in an unrelated field, a nurse bridge program may be the most efficient route to a master’s degree.

-At University of Phoenix, we offer undergraduate programs that help you qualify for master’s nurse practitioner programs, as well as master’s program that lead to the nurse practitioner career outcome.
-Our programs allow you to fit your education into your busy schedule, taking one course at a time in five- to six-week intervals.
+At University of Phoenix, we offer master’s programs that lead to the nurse practitioner career outcome.
+If you don't already have a bachelor's degree, we offer undergraduate programs that can help you qualify for master’s nurse practitioner programs.
+Our programs allow you to fit education into your busy schedule, taking one course at a time in 5- to 6-week intervals.
 Learn more about which of these programs — focused on teaching you the skills you’ll need in your career — is right for you.

 This FNP master’s program is designed to teach students relevant nurse practitioner skills that will help them provide advanced care to their patients.
 By enrolling in this program, you will be qualified to take on a more involved role in diagnosing and treating patients, while managing holistic healthcare for individuals and diverse populations across the life span.